-Also enclosed with this report is Dwg.
-Misc.
-2233, a plan map of the grid on the J.W.
-Claim Group.
-The definite and possible induced polarization anomalies are indicated by solid and broken bars respectively on this plan map as well as the data plots.
+The definite and possible induced polarization anomalies are indicated by solid and broken bars respectively on these plan maps as well as the data plots.
 These bars represent the surface projection of the anomalous zones as interpreted from the location of the transmitter and receiver electrodes when the anomalous values were measured.

 Since the induced polarization measurement is essentially an averaging process, as are all potential methods, it is frequently difficult to exactly pinpoint the source of an anomaly.
-Certainly, no anomaly can be located with more accuracy than the spread length; i. e. when using 200' spreads the position of a narrow sulphide body can only be determined to lie between two stations 200' apart.
+Certainly, no anomaly can be located with more accuracy than the spread length; i. e. when using 200' spreads the position of a narrow sulphide zone can only be determined to lie between two stations 200' apart.
 In order to locate sources at some depth, larger spreads must be used, with a corresponding increase in the uncertainties of location.
 Therefore, while the center of the indicated anomaly probably corresponds fairly well with source, the length of the indicated anomaly along the line should not be taken to represent the exact edges of the anomalous material.